madjaqk/cyoa/main.md

 Things I wrote are usually in text blocks; responses from the audience are in italics.

-Many thanks to everyone who's participated: Bean, ncrecc, Akumu, I Don't Know, 鏡　雨, Panda,
+Many thanks to everyone who's participated: Bean, ncrecc, Akumu, I Don't Know, 鏡　雨, Panda, and anyone else I've overlooked.

 ## Lore